All Episodes

 So prices go up, and the people who work there, they just don't care.

-And, I mean, I've seen this firsthand.
+And I mean, I've seen this firsthand.

 My father was a doctor in former Yugoslavia.

-And the other half who were still trying to work, who would be in demand, you know, they tried to take out the free market system out of health care, but the free market system turned into a black market.
+And the other half who were still trying to work, who would be in demand, you know, they tried to take out the free market system out of healthcare, but the free market system turned into a black market.

-And I think if the U.S. introduces government mandate, if it forces people to buy health care, I think the institutions of health care will still be there.
+And I think if the U.S. introduces government mandate, if it forces people to buy healthcare, I think the institutions of healthcare will still be there.

-I mean, you will still have the buildings, and the signs will be Blue Cross Blue Shield or Kaiser or whatever.
+I mean, you will still have the buildings and the signs will be Blue Cross, Blue Shield, or Kaiser or whatever.

-If you force everybody to buy health insurance, and if you force everybody to go to a government-approved provider insurance company, you know, the building will be there, but the quality of service...
+If you force everybody to buy health insurance, and if you force everybody to go to a government-approved provider or insurance company, you know, the building will be there, but the quality of service...

 Well, the phrase you're looking for is what Gibbon used to describe it in the decline and fall of the Roman Empire.